sourcegraph/handbook/content/departments/engineering/product/product_education/index.md

 Finally, this group will contribute to shaping the relevant technical platforms in order to drive consistent design, information architecture, functionality, and experience that allows this content to stand out as a competitive differentiator for Sourcegraph.

+Team Expectations

+We believe that clear expectations lead to success.
+Because of this, we developed a set of expectations for each team member, as well as expectations a team member can have of their leadership.

+Check out our [Team Expectations page](pe-team-expectations.md) for expectations for both indiviudal contributing members of the team and leadership.

 ## Contact

 @docs-team on Slack